infinum/wordpress-handbook/docker.md

 To install WordPress development environment on [Docker](https://www.docker.com/) you'll need to install Docker and [docker-compose](https://docs.docker.com/compose/).

-Once you have those installed, install your WordPress in the folder of your choice and add `docker-compose.yml` file
+Once you have those installed, install your WordPress in the folder of your choice and add `docker-compose.yml` file to the root of your WordPress installation folder

 ```
 version: '3'